identity2/Hugo-Blog/content/about.md

 <br />

-Favorite writers: Brandon Sanderson, Irvine Welsh, Wu Ming-Yi.
+*This list keeps on changing:*

-Favorite bands: Radiohead, Gorillaz, Pink Floyd, The Smiths, The Clash.
+* Favorite bands: Radiohead, Gorillaz, Pink Floyd, The Smiths, The Clash.

+* Favorite albums: In Rainbows (Radiohead), Magic Whip (Blur), The Dark Side of the Moon (Pink Floyd).

+* Favorite writers: Brandon Sanderson, Irvine Welsh, Wu Ming-Yi.

+* Favorite books: A Clockwork Orange (Anthony Burgess), Trainspotting (Irvine Welsh), Down and Out in Paris and London (George Orwell).

 # Experience
 * The first couple decades of being alive.